kkirchheim/mchad/README.md

 </details>

 ## Extras
-Apart from the methods used in the paper, this repository also contains code for several other methods, including:
+Apart from the ones used in the paper, this repository also contains code for several other methods, including:
 * Softmax Thresholding
 * Energy Based Out-of-Distribution Detection
 * ODIN